SilviaAnalyst/SilviaAnalyst/README.md

 - 👋 Hi, I’m @SilviaAnalyst
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning Python
-- 📫 How to reach me through my webpage(i will update)
+- 📫 How to reach me through my webpage (https://main--datagirl.netlify.app/ )

 <!---
 SilviaAnalyst/SilviaAnalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.